BestTimesToVisit.com Logo

 food

 Don't leave Nashville without trying hot chicken, but be warned: 'hot' is an understatement!
 Start with a mild or medium at Hattie B's or Prince's Hot Chicken Shack to test your tolerance.
-You can always add more heat, but you can't take it away!
+You can always go hotter next time, but there's no going back once you've ordered 'extra hot'.

 transport

-While ride-sharing services like Uber and Lyft are plentiful, consider the WeGo Public Transit bus system for getting around downtown and to popular neighborhoods like Music Row.
-It's incredibly affordable and can save you a lot on fares, especially if you're staying near a bus line.
+While ride-sharing apps like Uber and Lyft are readily available, consider the WeGo Public Transit system for getting around downtown and to popular neighborhoods like Music Row.
+It's budget-friendly, and the routes often connect key attractions, saving you money compared to constant Ubers.

 culture